dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 - To get a high-level view of all your applications and their traces and logs, check out [our monitoring dashboard](./monitoring-dashboard).

-- To replay any past trace locally and figure out exactly what happened, check out our [time travel debugger](./timetravel-debugging).
+- To replay any DBOS Cloud execution trace locally, check out our [time travel debugger](./timetravel-debugging).

 - To retrieve the last `N` seconds of your application's logs, run in your application root directory [`npx dbos-cloud app logs -l <N>`](../api-reference/cloud-cli.md#npx-dbos-cloud-application-logs).
 Note that new log entries take a few seconds to appear.

-- To retrieve the status of a particular application, run in its root directory [`npx dbos-cloud app status`](../api-reference/cloud-cli.md#npx-dbos-cloud-application-status).
+- To retrieve the status of a particular application, run [`npx dbos-cloud app status <app-name>`](../api-reference/cloud-cli.md#npx-dbos-cloud-application-status).
 To retrieve the statuses of all applications, run [`npx dbos-cloud app list`](../api-reference/cloud-cli.md#npx-dbos-cloud-application-list).

 ### Deleting Applications

-If you want to delete an application, run in its root directory:
+To delete an application, run:

 ```
-npx dbos-cloud app delete
+npx dbos-cloud app delete <app-name>
 ```